PALM: Predicting Actions through Language Models: Action Recognition Module

 \subsection{Video-Text Retrieval for Action Recognition}

-Alternatively, the action recognition task can be formulated as matching a proper verb and noun pair (e.g., ``wash dish") from a predefined dictionary to an input action segment.
 When applying EgoVLP to this task, two design choices are available.
-First, it can be approached as a video-text retrieval task by using the text representation of verb and noun combinations as shown in Fig. \ref{fig:action_recognition2}.
+First, we can utilize the video encoder of EgoVLP to solve action classification task as explained in the main paper.
+Second, the action recognition task can be formulated as matching a proper verb and noun pair (\eg, "wash dish") from a predefined dictionary to an input action segment as a video-text retrieval task.
+This can be implemented by using the text representation of verb and noun combinations as shown in \cref{fig:action_recognition2}.
 As the number of verb and noun combinations is limited, a similarity score is calculated between video embedding and text embeddings, generated by various combinations of verbs and nouns.
 The pair with the highest score is then selected.

-We directly compare this retrieval-based approach with \methodname in Tab.~\ref{tab:egovlp_action_recognition_design_comparison}.
+We directly compare this retrieval-based approach with \methodname in \cref{tab:egovlp_action_recognition_design_comparison}.
 For setting (1), we fix the video encoder and finetune the text encoder on a predefined verb and noun set.
 To be specific, DistillBERT~\cite{sanh2019distilbert} is trained with the EgoNCE loss, a contrastive loss specially crafted by EgoVLP~\cite{lin2022egocentric}.
 In this way, we can avoid the expensive training of the video encoder.
 In \methodname (2), we utilize cross-entropy loss for each head to fine-tune the transformer layers and classification heads.

-Tab.~\ref{tab:egovlp_action_recognition_design_comparison} demonstrates that the classification-based approach is more effective in terms of Top-1 accuracy than the video-text retrieval-based approach.
+\cref{tab:egovlp_action_recognition_design_comparison} demonstrates that the classification-based approach is more effective in terms of Top-1 accuracy than the video-text retrieval-based approach.
 This may be because the verb and noun pair (e.g., ``cut tomato") does not create a proper text description as EgoVLP is pre-trained with longer full-sentence narration (e.g., ``A person cuts a tomato to make a pasta in the kitchen.").
 Another interpretation is that only fine-tuning the text encoder while fixing the video encoder is not effective for multimodal training, as the parameters of both encoders should be updated properly according to contrastive loss.